In 2020, the Chillicothe Ross Chamber of Commerce joined the Leap of Kindness movement.

 Leap of Kindness Day was created in 2016 by the Saratoga (N.Y.)
-Chamber of Commerce and several Chambers across the country joined the movement to spread kindness across their community.
-In short, Leap of Kindness is meant to inspire and facilitate everyone doing something for someone else.
+Chamber of Commerce and several Chambers nationwide joined the movement to spread kindness across their community.
+In short, Leap of Kindness inspires and facilitates everyone to do something for someone else.

 On the first Leap of Kindness Day, 50 Chambers in 30 states had thousands of people take part by cooking a meal for our first responders, collecting essential items for non-profits, doing canned food drives for food pantries, or something as simple as having students write a thank you card to someone they love.

 So, what will you do with an extra day on Feb.
 29?
-We’re inviting you to jump on the train and bring some light into lives across our community.
+We invite you to jump on the train and bring some light into lives across our community.

 Here are a few suggestions to get your thoughts started: